Editor’s Note: This is an updated version of a story that originally ran on August 29, 2022.

 Mark Struthers, a CFP at Sona Wealth Advisors in Minneapolis, works with 401(k) participants at organizations that hire his firm to provide financial wellness advice.

 So he’s heard from people across the spectrum who express concerns that they “can’t afford to lose” what they have.
 Even many educated investors wanted out during the downturn early in the pandemic, he said.

-Struthers will counsel them not to panic and to remember that downturns are the price investors pay for the big returns they get during bull markets.
-But he knows fear can get the better of people.
+While Struthers will counsel them not to panic and explain that downturns are the price investors pay for the big returns they get during bull markets, he knows fear can get the better of people.
 “You can’t just say ‘don’t sell’ because you’ll lose some people and they’ll be worse off.”

 And it’s been especially discouraging to investors to see that bonds, which are supposed to reduce their portfolio’s overall risk, are down too.
 “People lose faith,” Struthers said.

-So instead of trying to contradict their fears, he will try to get them to do something to assuage their short-term concerns, but do the least long-term damage to their nest egg.
+So instead he will try to get them to do those things that can assuage their short-term concerns but do the least long-term damage to their nest egg.